Kapendev/parin/STYLE_GUIDE_D.md

 In this specific case it's fine to have functions after the struct definition and then continue with other structs or classes.

+- About the variables section: the order of them should be mutable varibles -> immutable variables.
+- About the enum section: the order of them should be single enums -> enum groups.

 ## Project Layout

 - Avoid cross-module dependencies